RapTho/iot-digital-engineering/3_Deploy_on_IBM-Cloud.md

 ```

 You can access them the same way in subsequent commands (e.g., `$env:IMAGE_NAME`) or just use them inline like `${env:IMAGE_NAME}` if needed in PowerShell scripting.

-> Note: These variables are only available in the current PowerShell session.

 ## Select IBM Cloud context